Impact

 Briefing Book

-Gopi is a founding contributor to Briefing Book, a collaboration among economists with research and policy experience that aims to help its readers develop informed views about economic policy issues.
+Gopi is a founding member of Briefing Book, a collaboration among economists with research and policy experience that aims to help its readers develop informed views about economic policy issues.
 Briefing Book publishes regular posts on a wide array of policy topics and is read by a community of academics, policymakers and journalists.

 Policy and issue briefs